superfly/docs/app-guides/opensshd.html.md

 sudo sed -i "/^%rails/d" /etc/sudoers
 ```

+The above commands will start `sshd` as root, then remove sudo access from your unpriviledged userid.

 ## Upload your ssh key

 First, locate your ssh key.
 You can create a new key using [`ssh-keygen`](https://www.ssh.com/academy/ssh/keygen),